 It is possible to imagine that we, too, might be able to solve these challenges in a few hundred years, but it seems as though Star Trek has left us guessing as to how this might be accomplished.
 However, the franchise may still have something to tell us about our hyper-connected, socially networked world.
 Perhaps the lessons we’re looking for are not found aboard a starship… but instead a Borg cube.

 The Borg is a connected lifestyle taken to the extreme, but functionally it is not unlike some of our own technologies.
 Through social networks like Twitter, for example, we seek to share our thoughts and ideas in real time.
-We can track trends and even make decisions based on the wisdom of the crowd -- a practice known as “crowd sourcing.”
-The Borg operates in much the same way, except that participation in the Collective is not voluntary.
+We can track trends and even make decisions based on the wisdom of the crowd — a practice known as “crowd sourcing.”
+The Borg operate in much the same way, except that participation in the Collective is not voluntary.

 With its relentless pursuit of technological perfection and forced assimilation, the Borg represents the fear that technology may ultimately overtake humanity.
 Among the human values most at risk from the Borg are individuality and creativity, making its collective consciousness, or “hive mind,” its most terrifying aspect.
 Although we may hope to achieve some of the benefits of the Collective with our own social networks, most of us are unwilling to give up the freedom to disconnect.